odysseyhack/odysseyhack.github.io/README.md

 ## Want to win?
-Learn how we check your code here.
+Learn how we check your code here!

 During the Odyssey Hackathon Software Improvement Group (SIG) will assess the maturity of your prototype.
 If you pass this test, the jury knows that you have build a ‘mature prototype’